EmilHvitfeldt/textdata/README.md

 Note that this project is released with a [Contributor Code of Conduct](https://github.com/EmilHvitfeldt/textdata/blob/master/CODE_OF_CONDUCT.md).
 By contributing to this project, you agree to abide by its terms.
-Feedback, bug reports (and fixes\!), and feature requests are welcome;
+Feedback, bug reports (and fixes!), and feature requests are welcome;
 file issues or seek support [here](http://github.com/EmilHvitfeldt/textdata/issues).
-For details on how to add a new dataset to this package, check out the vignette\!
+For details on how to add a new dataset to this package, check out the vignette!